cloudmesh-community/sp19-516-122/notebook.md

 * Read: chapter 13 (Containers) in Cloud Computing Book
 * Videos: Containers A and Containers B.
 * Chapters: Working on spark.md.
 Wrote introduction section.
-* Office Hours: attended Wednesday Office Hours discussing projects.
+* Office Hours: attended Wednesday Office Hours discussing projects and Thursday office hours discussing problems people were having.
 * Activity: Learned how to spin up/spin down Google VM instances.
 Worked with professor to add new features/explore images.
 Fixed an error with the MongoDB install cloudmesh command on Linux.